© 2000-2019, John W.

 Graphics and Photographs shall be encoded in .GIF or .JPEG format.

 Click here for a Style Sheet that can be used as a template for manuscript preparation.
-Limit text fonts to Times New Roman, and Arial.
+Limit text fonts to Times New Roman, and Arial only.
 Use English transliteration with italics to represent Greek and Hebrew terms or any other special characters.
 Note that this style sheet is necessary for submission in subsequent hard copy editions of the Journal.
-Manuscripts that utilize Greek, Hebrew, or other non-standard fonts cannot be accepted.

 - Full name